Mateusz-Kozlowski/Real-Time-Webcam-Sudoku-Solver/README.md

   Sudoku boards will almost always be the only grids on the image.
 * Second thing that can be improved is a cnn model that classifies digits.
-  The current model is trained on [MNIST dataset](http://yann.lecun.com/exdb/mnist/) but if want the program to work correctly on printed sudoku you must use a model trained on [Chars74K dataset](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/).
+  The current model is trained on [MNIST dataset](http://yann.lecun.com/exdb/mnist/) but if want the program to work correctly on printed sudoku you have to use a model trained on [Chars74K dataset](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/).

 ## Contributing